mattsunner/mattsunner/README.md

 # About Me

 I currently work as a management consultant with a focus on data analysis within the healthcare industry.
-In my free time, I enjoy developing applicaitons with a front-end flair, hacking away on business ideas with friends, and spending time learning new songs on the Ukulele.
+In my free time, I enjoy developing applicaitons with a front-end flair, developing accessible & robust back-ends, and hacking away on business ideas with friends.

 ### You Can Follow me Here